 - Outlets – location, number, and if they work

-- Any problems with the locks/security system
+- Any problems with window and door locks/security system

 - Location of smoke detectors and if they’re working